thierrynieus/cross_corr/README.md

 The repository is designed for efficient spike cross-correlation calculations.
 It uses the module joblib to split the calculations on different cores.

+NOTE: Have a look to @FMarmoreo 's implementation!

 ## File description
 1. spike_cross_corr.py, a module to load and compute cross-correlations
 2. cross_corr_demo1.ipynb, a demo to illustrate how to use the module